-Odyssey is funded in part by donations made by graduates and other supporters, and in part by the fees students pay.
+Odyssey is funded in part by donations made by graduates, grantors and other supporters, and in part by the fees students pay.
 To help you budget your money, here is a review of the costs associated with attending Odyssey.
-The application fee is $35.
-Tuition is $1920.
-All students are required to purchase a custom textbook with readings, which costs $100.
-If you would like to receive college credit, there is an additional processing fee of $550.
-Unless students prefer to make other arrangements, they stay in Saint Anselm College apartments.
-These apartments are in two small buildings next to each other, Falvey House and Collins House (#50 and #51 on the campus map).
-Each apartment has 2 or 3 bedrooms and can house a total of 2 to 4 people (with each bedroom holding 1 or 2 students).
-The cost to share a bedroom in an apartment for six weeks is $790.
-The cost to have your own bedroom in an apartment is $1580.
-The apartments are equipped with kitchens, so you may buy and prepare your own food, which is a money-saving option, or you may eat at the college's Coffee Shop.
+The application fee is $40.
+Tuition is $2025.
+All students are required to purchase a custom textbook with readings, which costs $115.
+If you would like to receive college credit, there is an additional processing fee of $700.
+It is strongly recommended that students stay in Saint Anselm College apartments to get the full Odyssey experience.
+These apartments are in Benedict Court (#25 on the campus map).
+Each apartment has 2 bedrooms and can house a total of 2 to 3 people (with each bedroom holding 1 or 2 students).
+The cost to share a bedroom in an apartment for six weeks is $850.
+The cost to have your own bedroom in an apartment is $1700.
+Note that most students will be housed in single rooms.
+The apartments are equipped with kitchens, so you may buy and prepare your own food, which is a money-saving option, or you may eat at the college's Coffee Shop or Dining Hall.
 Food on campus is reasonably priced.
-Students should budget between $400-$600 for food for the six weeks.
+Students should budget roughly $600 for food for the six weeks.
+Wireless internet access and use of laundry facilities is provided at no cost.
+Students with cars will receive a campus parking permit.

-The tuition and housing costs quoted above are the discounted rates for US students paying by check or money order, and for international students paying by international money order in US dollars.
+The tuition and housing costs quoted above are the discounted rates for US students paying by check or money order, and for international students paying by bank draft in US dollars.

 Students have the additional option of paying both tuition and housing through PayPal which allows you to charge the costs on a credit card.
 Those using PayPal need to pay the full rates, which are about 4% higher.

-For those interested in financial aid, four scholarships and one work/study position are available.
+For those interested in financial aid, several scholarships and one work/study position are available.

 One work/study position is also available.
-The work/study student spends about six hours per week performing duties for Odyssey, such as photocopying, sending stories to guests, distributing mail to students, and preparing guest receptions.
+The work/study student spends about six hours per week performing duties for Odyssey, such as photocopying, sending stories to guests, distributing mail to students, and preparing for guest visits.
 Odyssey reimburses $750 of the work/study student's tuition.

 The work/study student will be expected to fulfill the regular requirements of Odyssey in addition to these duties.
 This will make for a very demanding six weeks, but for a student who needs the financial assistance, the work/study position offers a good opportunity.
 Contact me for more details and a special work/study application.
 Work/study applications are due April 30.

 We're very fortunate to be able to hold Odyssey on the campus of Saint Anselm College.
-Saint Anselm was recently rated the seventeenth most beautiful campus by Princeton Review.
-Odyssey students love the food, the peaceful grounds, and the friendly, efficient staff.
+Saint Anselm was recently rated the seventeenth most beautiful campus by Princeton Review and tenth best campus food.
+Odyssey students love the Coffee Shop, the peaceful grounds, and the friendly, efficient staff.
 Saint Anselm is one of the finest liberal arts colleges in the country, dedicated to excellence in education, and its campus provides a beautiful setting and high-quality facilities for the workshop.

 Odyssey provides a